penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 ---
-title: Connect your tools with external services (Module 03)
+title: Connect tools to external services (Module 03)
 description: Learn how to connect a conversational Azure Logic Apps agent to external services using connectors and expose connector actions as tools. ms.service: logic-apps ms.topic: tutorial